TamimAkhtar/TamimAkhtar.github.io/_posts/2025-06-23-Insertion-Sort.md

           (else (se (first sent)(insert num (bf sent))))))
 ```

-This is an amazing algorithm, it really impresses me how powerful recursion is in general and doing this with functional programming makes this even more beautiful.

 The basic idea is as follows:

 I have a sentence of numbers, I start with comparing the second number with the one before it, if they are in ascending order, good, I move ahead to the third number.